 The Tiny Bird Bath

 A small birdbath will not only dry out quickly, but it does not provide adequate room for multiple birds to drink simultaneously.
-It may not be deep enough for birds to bathe, making the bath less useful for backyard birds.
+It also may not be deep enough for birds to bathe, making the bath less useful for backyard birds.

 The Fix: Choose a bath with a larger, deeper basin, or group several tiny bird baths together to create an impromptu water feature that will meet more birds' needs.